The Value of Ownership

 This group of individuals is aiming to live in better neighborhoods.
 The demand for these areas, populated by professionals, will go up over time.
 As demand increases and supply decreases, the price will go up.

 There are a few other factors which are mentioned by economists to explain the rise of housing prices: our population size is increasing, fewer people are able to own, livable land is decreasing in supply, it’s costing more and more to build homes using raw materials.

 Art, wine, jewelry, classic cars, antique furniture, rare liquor and other collectible items generally appreciate with time.

 Collectors count on this unique feature in order to justify buying and holding such items.

-There are companies which make serious money acting as the in-between of seller and collector.
+There are companies that make serious money acting as the in-between of seller and collector.
 Think of the auction houses, cellars, and appraisers.

 Speculating on Future price changes

-I like the word speculation because it’s a great story-teller of a concept which many of us consumers confuse.
+I like the word speculation because it’s a great storyteller of a concept that many of us consumers confuse.

 For the most part, we speculate correctly on various events because of our own personal experience and from studying history.